yt20chill/BAD-Project-Eatvolution/node_server/README.md

 ## Error handling

 `Services` and `controllers` can just throw an error when anything goes wrong.
-All errors will be handled by the final exception handler which will return the result to the frontend in the format of `{ success: false, result: error.message }` and an http error status.
+All errors will be handled by the final exception handler which will return the result to the frontend in the format of `{ success: false, result: error.message }` with an http error status.

 To achieve this, `AppUtils.exceptionWrapper` should be applied to controllers' methods in the `*.routes.ts` file
 ```ts